Software Testing Strategies and Approaches

-Static tests offer a decided advantage: If a problem is detected in the requirements before it develops into a bug in the system, it will save time and money.
+- Static tests offer a decided advantage: If a problem is detected in the requirements before it develops into a bug in the system, it will save time and money.

 It is possible to perform automated static tests with the right tools.
-C programmers can use the lint program to identify potential bugs while Java users can utilize JTest to check their scripts against a coding standard.
+C programmers can use the lint program to identify potential bugs, while Java users can utilize JTest to check their scripts against a coding standard.

 - But testers cannot detect bugs in already written code without running the system, thus defeating the purpose of static tests.
-In this case, the code must be reviewed by individual developers as soon as it is created, and before it is integrated.
+In this case, the code must be reviewed by individual developers as soon as it is created and before it is integrated.

-Additionally, static tests must be run not just by technical personnel, but other stakeholders.
+Additionally, static tests must be run not just by technical personnel but other stakeholders.
 Business domain experts must review requirements, system architects must review design, and so on.
 Testers’ feedback is also imperative since they are trained to spot inconsistencies, missing details, vague functionality, etc.

 2. Structural Testing Strategy

-A good example of this would be using reusable, automated test harnesses for the system being tested.
+A good example would be using reusable, automated test harnesses for the tested system.
 With this harness in place, coders can create structural test cases for components right after they have written the code for each component.
-Then, they register the tests into the source code repository along with the main component during integration.
+Then, they register the tests into the source code repository and the main component during integration.